mohamedtamer0/mohamedtamer0/README.md

 I have a great ambition to continue developing my skills and aspire to work in a collaborative environment.
 I work on all aspects of the development lifecycle.

-I have knowledge of OOP, MVVM and MVC principles, My work includes building user-focused, innovative, keep user security and performance UI, and developing clean code with teamwork.
+I have knowledge of OOP,MVVM and MVC principles, My work includes building user-focused, innovative, keep user security and performance UI, and developing clean code with teamwork.

 I have experience in Rest API, Retrofit, Room Database, RX java , databinding, online payment, E-commerce App, Firebase, Google Play Services, Google Admob, Butterknife-Library, Service, Broadcast Receiver , Short experience in dagger and kotlin coroutines, and power to use GitHub to work with a team.